edlabao/eldr/docs/sphinx/intro.rst

 Overview
 ========
-JARAF is an application framework, that is to say, it's a collection of python code that can help jumpstart the development of command-line tools and applications providing the developer is willing to follow a few rules and conventions to use the framework.
+JARAF is an application framework, which just just a fancy name for a collection of python code that can help jumpstart the development of command-line tools and applications, providing a developer is willing to follow a few rules and conventions to use the framework.

 The framework itself is fairly straighforward to use.
 An application will inherit from a base application class named :class:`~jaraf.App` and implement